Welcome from the Chief

 Education and Mentoring

-The Allergy and Immunology Division has a longstanding legacy of providing mentorship for trainees, including undergraduate through medical school and post-doctoral trainees, and fostering the career development of junior faculty.
-Several members of the division have been awarded the Red Sash Award for Teaching, the Educator of the Year Award and Mentor of the Year Award.
+The Section of Allergy and Immunology has a longstanding legacy of providing mentorship for trainees, including undergraduate through medical school and post-doctoral trainees, and fostering the career development of junior faculty.
+Several members of the section have been awarded the Red Sash Award for Teaching, the Educator of the Year Award and Mentor of the Year Award.
 We are excited to offer a two year ACGME-accredited fellowship program in Allergy and Immunology.
 Our fellows enjoy a dynamic educational curriculum coupled with diverse clinical experiences and participation in cutting edge research to prepare them for success in attaining board certification and pursuing an academic career in Allergy and Immunology.

 Thank you again for visiting our site.
 I hope you enjoyed learning about our program.
 Please continue browsing our site to learn more about our team and feel free to contact me if you have any questions.